ninadnaik/ninadnaik.github.io/content/posts/02_tree-search/index.md

 date: 2025-09-04
 tags: ["AI", "Intelligence", "Search", "Evolution"]
 author: "Ninad Naik"
 description: "Intelligence is massively parallel tree search guided by memory and logic.
-From evolution's glacial updates to humanity's network-speed learning, we trace how the speed of belief updates determines intelligence levels—and why AGI will emerge from millions of specialized agents, not a single superintelligence."
+From evolution's glacial updates to humanity's network-speed learning, we trace how the speed of belief updates determines intelligence levels — and why AGI will emerge from millions of specialized agents, not a single superintelligence."
 ---

 # Intelligence as Tree Search